-Included below are some key HUD definitions which will assist in understanding our policy regarding the administration of the PBV program Fresno County.
+Included below are some key HUD definitions which will assist in understanding our policy regarding the administration of the PBV program in the City of Fresno.

 Agreement to Enter into HAP Contract (Agreement).
 The Agreement is a written contract between FH and the owner in the form prescribed by HUD.
 The Agreement defines requirements for development of housing to be assisted under the PBV program.
 Once development is completed by the owner in accordance with the Agreement, FH enters into a